davidmerfield/Blot/readme.txt

 The Node.js server (Blot) itself is responsible for a small crew of child processes which handle things like image minification and document conversion.
 You can find the code for these parts in these folders:

-/app
+    app
         the code for the node.js application which is Blot

-/config
+    config
         configation for the system utilities which keep redis, NGINX and the node.js processes up

-/scripts
+    scripts
         scripts which help the server administrator

-/tests
+    tests
         integration tests and test configuration for blot

 Eventually, I would like to remove NGINX and handle SSL termination and static file delivery from the Node.js server.
 I'd also like to remove as much data as possible from Redis and store it on disk.